 If you prefer saucier enchiladas, add more enchilada sauce before baking.

-If making ahead, add the sauce right before baking in order to avoid soggy tortillas.
+If making ahead, add the sauce and top with cheese right before baking in order to avoid soggy tortillas.

 - Serving Size: 1 enchilada

 You know I love hearing from you!
 Please sign up for emails from me so we can keep in touch.
 If you have any questions or comments, leave them in the comments below.

 “Do all the good you can,

 By all the means you can,

 At all the times you can,